oliviam20/JavaScript-Dice-Game/readme.md

 1. A player looses their ENTIRE score when he rolls two double 6 in row.
 After that, it's the next player's turn
 2. The player will loose their current score when one of them is a 1.
 After that, it's the next player's turn

+# Run locally

+Simply open index.html in your internet browser or enter the file path in the URL.

 # Heroku deployment

 Heroku allows web-hosting but what do you know?
 They do not host static websites straight up with HTML, CSS, and JS.